In this article

 The chancres may go away on their own, but that doesn’t mean the infection has.
 Seeking treatment is vital to avoid lasting consequences.

-Mouth ulcers, also known as canker sores, are painful lesions that can occur for a variety of reasons.
-They are most common on the tissues surrounding the teeth, but they can also occur on the tongue.
+Mouth ulcers, also known as canker sores, are painful lesions that can occur for various reasons.
+They’re most common on the tissues surrounding the teeth but can also occur on the tongue.

 Many things can cause a mouth ulcer to form, including:

 Ulcers are not contagious and typically heal on their own after 1 to 2 weeks.
-If you have an ulcer that is not healing after two weeks, seek care from a dentist or doctor as soon as you can.
+If you have an ulcer that is not healing after two weeks, seek care from a dentist or doctor as soon as possible.

 You may be more prone to developing canker sores if you have one or more of the following: